PUT YOUR GAME FACE ON

 CLEAN & DE-CLUTTER

 It might be a little harder to find the light during these dark days – but don’t forget, it’s spring outside!
-So, why not take inspiration from the brand new season and give your home, wardrobe, even your car, a mini makeover and a bit of a spring clean?
+So, why not take inspiration from the blossoming season and give your home, wardrobe, even your car, a mini makeover and a bit of a spring clean?
 You might not be able to head to the shops in search of new clothes or furniture, but that doesn’t mean you can’t clean and de-clutter.
-Take the time to bag up old, unworn clothes, colour-coordinate what’s left and create new outfits, dust ’til your heart’s content, finally get around to washing the windows, hoover the inside of your car and clear out the boot, organise your kitchen cupboards and drawers and rearrange your furniture, whatever the room, so that you feel like you’re in a brand new – and calmer – space.
+Take the time to bag up old, unworn clothes, colour-coordinate what’s left and create new outfits.
+Dust ’til your heart’s content, finally get around to washing the windows, hoover the inside of your car and clear out the boot.
+Organise your kitchen cupboards and drawers and rearrange your furniture, whatever the room, so that you feel like you’re in a brand new – and calmer – space.